 When a subscription to analytics information is received, the NWDAF determines whether triggering new data collection is needed.

 If the service invocation is for a subscription modification, the NF service consumer includes an identifier (Subscription Correlation ID) to be modified in the invocation of Nnwdaf_AnalyticsSubscription_Subscribe.

+2. When NWDAF is selected by NWDAF service consumer and starts collecting data and/or performing analytics for the UE NWDAF register the served UE into UDM, by sending the UE ID and NWDAF ID.

+When the NWDAF stops serving the UE it deregisters the UE from UDM.

-2. If NWDAF service consumer subscribes to analytics information, the NWDAF notifies the NWDAF service consumer with the analytics information by invoking Nnwdaf_AnalyticsSubscription_Notify service operation, based on the request from the NWDAF service consumer, e.g. Analytics Reporting Parameters.
+3. If NWDAF service consumer subscribes to analytics information, the NWDAF notifies the NWDAF service consumer with the analytics information by invoking Nnwdaf_AnalyticsSubscription_Notify service operation, based on the request from the NWDAF service consumer, e.g. Analytics Reporting Parameters.